 Months of entry

-Undertaking a research project that spans at least three years* can be a daunting task.
-While not as structured as a taught postgraduate programme, the PhD in PAIS is segmented into four stages, each with distinct milestones to help you monitor your progress and pursue your research at the best pace.
-You can also supplement the standard PhD programme with additional training provided by the Graduate School.
+Undertaking a research project that spans at least three years can be a daunting task.
+While not as structured as a taught postgraduate programme, the PhD is segmented into four stages, each with distinct milestones to help you monitor your progress and pursue your research at the best pace.

-Although you should aim to finish in Year 3, realistically most students submit their thesis in year 4.
-The University does not normally allow an extension beyond Year 4.
+Although you should aim to finish in year 3, realistically most students submit their thesis in year 4.
+All full-time students are initially registered for 4 years, and the fourth year does not incur a fee.
+The University does not normally allow an extension beyond year 4.

-Submission of thesis: You should aim to submit your finished thesis in the first 6 months of your fourth year.
+You should aim to submit your finished thesis in the first six months of your fourth year.
 After you submit, you will defend your thesis in front of internal and external examiners as your final assessment for the degree (the viva).

 Information for international students